 6. Try changing sexual positions

 Some positions may make you climax earlier.
 These include missionary, doggie style and whatever turns you on the most.
-Try to choose positions that make you last longer, as different people have different needs and there is no final advice we can give, but to listen to body.
+Try to choose positions that make you last longer, as different people have different needs and there is no final advice we can give, but to listen to the body.

 Try applying all the techniques mentioned above if you have the time and patience.
 If you apply all of them, regularly, or only the ones that are easiest for you, you might improve or eliminate your premature ejaculation.